arnoldrudyi/HarmonyBot/README.md

 python3 app.py
 ```

-Now you're all set to download the audio files from streaming services.
+Now you're all set to download the audio files.
 But remember about **copyright**, appreciate other people's work.
+Please support the artists by buying their music.